brandy-atieno/HR-Attrition-Analysis-/README.md

 # HR-Attrition-Analysis-
+Hello,

 Welcome to my Attrition Analysis Report

 This Dataset is provided by IBM

+Steps
-First steps involved loading the dataset \
+ -Loading the dataset

-Used Pandas to check on the dataset attributes (shape,size,info ,checking for null values and duplicates) to further understand the dataset
+ -Used Pandas to check on the dataset attributes (shape,size,info ,checking for null values and duplicates) to further understand the dataset

-Laaded the Data to Powe BI to create visualization for Distribution Analysis
+ -Loaded the Data to Powe BI to create visualization for Distribution Analysis

+Visualizations
 1.The first analysis was Demographics

 ![Demographics-Analysis](https://github.com/user-attachments/assets/89eafd30-f011-47b3-bb08-c88c8fb04343)